timskovjacobsen/sofset/README.md

 **Note:** Since the script is being frun from the directory where the `.sofistik` files resides, it is necessary to prepend the `settlement_interpolation` folder to the path when calling the script.

 <!-- ## Dependencies
-The dependencies for the script are listed in the file called `requirements.txt`. -->
+TODO: The dependencies for the script are listed in the file called `requirements.txt`. -->

 ## Interpolation Method